steampixel/DelayedServerSideRender/README.md

 you change text attributes.
 Because every new character input will cause Gutenberg to query the server for a newly rendered version of the block.
 This behavior also teases the server.

+This theme example shows how to avoid this using the DelayedServerSideRender React component instead of ServerSideRender.

 For more details refer to [my blog](https://steampixel.de/en/how-to-prevent-flickering-in-gutenberg-when-editing/)